Reed–Solomon error correction: Error locators and error values

 In the variant of this algorithm where the locations of the errors are already known (when it is being used as an erasure code), this is the end.
 The error locations (Xk) are already known by some other method (for example, in an FM transmission, the sections where the bitstream was unclear or overcome with interference are probabilistically determinable from frequency analysis).
 In this scenario, up to $n - k$ errors can be corrected.

-The rest of the algorithm serves to locate the errors, and will require syndrome values up to $2\nu$, instead of just the $\nu$ used thus far.
-This is why 2x as many error correcting symbols need to be added as can be corrected without knowing their locations.
+The rest of the algorithm serves to locate the errors and will require syndrome values up to $2\nu$, instead of just the $\nu$ used thus far.
+This is why twice as many error-correcting symbols need to be added as can be corrected without knowing their locations.

 Error locator polynomial

 There is a linear recurrence relation that gives rise to a system of linear equations.
 Solving those equations identifies those error locations Xk.